 - Train school personnel and educate students on preventing student violence against others and themselves.

-- Develop and operate anonymous reporting systems for threats of school violence, including mobile telephone applications, hotlines, and internet websites.
+- Develop and operate technology solutions, such as anonymous reporting systems for threats of school violence, including mobile telephone applications, hotlines, and internet websites.

 - Develop and operate:

 - School threat assessment and intervention teams that may include coordination with law enforcement agencies and school personnel